joelMaultsby/contractorApp/README.md

 # contractorApp

 This web application allows customers to submit jobs they would like to get completed by a contractor.
-Potential customers submit jobs they want done that is stored in a database for contractors to view.
+Potential customers submit jobs they want done and the jobs are stored in a database for contractors to view.
 ---

 ## Technologies